TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionKey/Index.rst

   * **ts_language**
   * **csh_**

+* They key may not start with a number.
+Also an underscore at the beginning or the end is not allowed.
+* The length must be between 3 and 30 characters (underscores not included).
-* The extension name must still be unique even if underscores are removed because backend modules related to the extension should be named by the extension name *without* underscores.
-(Underscores are allowed to make the extension key easily readable).
+* The extension key must still be unique even if underscores are removed, since backend modules that refer to the extension should be named by the extension key *without* underscores.
+(Underscores are allowed to make the extension key easy to read).
-* Extension

-The naming conventions of extension keys are automatically validated by the registration at the repository, so you have nothing to worry about here.
+The naming conventions of extension keys are automatically validated when they are registered in the repository, so you do not have to worry about this.

 There are two ways to name an extension:

 - **Project specific extensions** (not generally usable or shareable):
   Select any name you like and prepend it "user\_" (which is the only allowed use of a key starting with "u").
-This prefix denotes that this extension is a local one which does not come from the central TYPO3 Extension Repository or is ever intended to be shared.
-Probably this is an "adhoc" extension you have made for some special occasion.
+This prefix denotes that it is a local extension that does not originate from the central TYPO3 Extension Repository or is ever intended for sharing.
+Probably this is an "adhoc" extension you made for some special occasion.

 - **General extensions:** Register an extension name online at the TYPO3 Extension Repository.
-Your extension name will automatically be validated and you are sure to have a unique name returned which nobody else in the world uses.
-This makes it very easy to share your extension later on with every one else, because it ensures that no conflicts with other extension will happen.
-But by default a new extension you make is defined "private" which means nobody else but you have access to it until you permit it to be public.
+Your extension name will be validated automatically and you are sure to have a unique name will be returned which no one else in the world will use.
+This makes it very easy to share your extension later on with everyone else as it ensures that no conflicts will occur with other extensions.
+But by default, a new extension you make is defined as "private", which means no one else but you have access to it until you permit it to be public.
 It's free of charge to register an extension name.
-By definition all code in the TYPO3 Extension Repository is covered by the GPL license because it interfaces with TYPO3.
+By definition, all code in the TYPO3 Extension Repository is covered by the GPL license because it interfaces with TYPO3.
 You should really consider making general extensions!